GalaxyKali/GalaxyKali.github.io/HW2/README.txt

 There are many controls you can manipulate in this scene.
 These controls include setting the height of the terrain, setting the max height (so you can have a plataeu of sorts), and manipulating the water's swell and height.

+The water has a reflective shader on it, so you will have to move the camera around to see the reflection/refraction.

 The slider on mixFactor1 is my most favorite gui use.
 I recommend you use it and see the effect.

 ****I went for the extra credit and added a fresnel effect to the water.
 You can play with the fresnel settings, too.